-Crank oven to 350°F. Coat the insides of an 8-inch square baking pan with nonstick spray and line with a sling of parchment paper.
+Crank oven to 350°F. Coat the insides of an 8-inch square baking dish with nonstick spray and line with a parchment paper sling.

 Melt the butter in in an 8-inch saute pan over medium heat.
 When it's done bubbling, add the walnuts and pecans, and cook until the nuts are toasted and the butter smells nutty, 5 to 7 minutes.